ezEngine/docs/docs/projects/project-settings.md

 ![Engine Plugins](media/editor-engine-plugins.png)

 This dialog shows all available engine plugins.
 These are DLLs that are located in the same directory as `Editor.exe`.
-Note that ez uses a specific name schema to differentiate which DLLs are considered engine plugins:
+Note that EZ uses a specific name schema to differentiate which DLLs are considered engine plugins:

 * All DLLs named `ezEnginePluginXYZ.dll` are considered to be plugins for the engine, but typically only used in conjunction with another plugin called `ezEditorPluginXYZ.dll`.
 These are only needed by `EditorEngineProcess.exe` to implement editor specific functionality such as 3D previews of assets.
 These plugins are **not needed** by the final game application and are not loaded by [ezPlayer](../tools/player.md) when [running an exported scene](../editor/run-scene.md#export-and-run).